dellalibera/td-gammon/README.md

 ```
 ---
 ## <a name="howto"></a>How to interact with GNU Backgammon using Python Script?
-I created a simple `http server` that runs on the Guest machine (Ubuntu), that receives commands and interacts with the `gnubg` program.
+I used an `http server` that runs on the Guest machine (Ubuntu), to receive commands and interact with the `gnubg` program.
 In this way, it's possible to send commands from the Host machine (in my case `MacOS`).
 <br>
 The file `bridge.py` should be executed on the Guest Machine (the machine where `gnubg` is installed).